NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 ###AirflowNetwork:Distribution:Component:OutdoorAirFlow

-The AirflowNetwork:Distribution:Component:OutdoorAirFlow object is used to specify the amount of outdoor air flow rate.
-When the outdoor air mass flow rate is greater than zero.
-The airflow network model treats this object as a constant volume fan and the flow rate is provided by the Controller:OutdoorAir object.
+The AirflowNetwork:Distribution:Component:OutdoorAirFlow object is used to allow the AirflowNetwork model to adopt the amount of outdoor air flow rate.
+When the outdoor air mass flow rate is greater than zero, the airflow network model treats this object as a constant volume fan and the flow rate is provided by the Controller:OutdoorAir object.
 When there is not outdoor air flow rate, the model treats this object as a crack and a power law is assumed.

 ####Field: Name